CBIIT/NCI-DOE-Collab-Pilot2-MuMMI/README.md

 1) Initial macro model parameters (from CG training simulations):
    1) MuMMI takes radial distribution functions (RDFs) from analysis of the Martini MD CG force field parameters and converts them to free-energy functionals that the macro model needs.
-   2) Also needed from the CG simulations: lipid self-diffusion coefficients to get the mobility parameters for the macro model; potentials of mean force; direct correlation function; self-diffusion coefficients; protein diffusivity; initial protein conformations (this requires 30 CG MD simulations of standard patch size).
+   2) Also needed from the CG simulations: lipid self-diffusion coefficients to get the following items:
+      - The mobility parameters for the macro model
+      - Potentials of mean force
+      - Direct correlation function
+      - Self-diffusion coefficients
+      - Protein diffusivity
+      - Initial protein conformations (These conformations require 30 CG MD simulations of standard patch size.)
 2) Stable CG (and macro) simulations.
 3) Pre-training of model for encoding lipid configurations.
 4) Protein density on membrane.
 5) Initial library of protein conformations to sample from during CG simulations.
 6) Working Martini parameter set, structures of the proteins and lipids.
 7) Other physical parameters such as CG setup pull-protein-to-membrane speed, cut-off radii, and so on.
-8) Optimization of analysis routines so that using three CPU cores for each simulation it can keep up with the frequency of incoming frames from ddcMD.
+8) Optimization of analysis routines so that, by using three CPU cores for each simulation, the MuMMI WM can keep up with the frequency of incoming frames from ddcMD.
 9) Crystal structure of active proteins in the lipid membrane context.
 10) Required experimental measurements.
-11) Biologically relevant membrane compositions and test of its stability in both models.
+11) Biologically relevant membrane compositions and test of the membrane protein's stability in both models.
 12) Preparation of the lipid bilayer, such as lipid spacing in each leaflet.
 13) Modeled and optimized (minimized and equilibrated) protein.
 14) CG beads version of the protein structure calculated using martinize.py.